allanino/DNA/README.rst

 |

-This is a python script to encode/decode arbitrary computer files into DNA sequences.
+This is a Python script to encode/decode arbitrary computer files into DNA sequences.
 It is a straight implementation of a method published in `this`_ Nature’s paper.
 The details of the method can be found in the `Supplementary Information`_ report.
 The source code organization